 Our vision is to up lift women from every walk of life.
 We want all women to experience the knowledge of their inner beauty, their self-worth, Creating wholeness and uncovering and polishing up the outer part that has been hidden beneath the layers.

-In 2011, A Diamond in the Ruff, opened its first eighteen-month Independent Sober Living Home and Program, serving eight women at a time, with a culturally and linguistically appropriate curriculum to promote social and emotional wellness.
+It serves six women at a time, with culturally and linguistically appropriate curriculum that promotes social and emotional wellness.